 Sometimes writers want to quit and move on to the next book as soon as one doesn’t seem to be as successful as they had hoped.
 When you throw in the towel, everyone else will, too.
 When you give up on your book and move on to the next thing that “might take off”, especially after only a short time, you’re telling the reader it really wasn’t that important to you after all.
 If you care so little, why should we care enough to buy it?

 Keep an eye on these mistakes and try to make sure you don’t make them yourself.
-And if you have questions and concerns about marketing or promoting your book online, seek the help of someone qualified to help you with it.
+And if you have questions and concerns about marketing or promoting your book online, seek the help of someone qualified like a book press release company to help you with it.
 It will benefit you when you when you begin to sell more books.